ni/nimble/packages/nimble-components/src/radio-button/radio-button.spec.md

 -   _Tooling: Any new tools, updates to tools, code generation, etc?_
     -   No additional requirements
 -   _Accessibility: keyboard navigation/focus, form input, use with assistive technology, etc._
-    -   The current FAST implementation already provides an adequate amount of accessibility, no additional requirements needed as of now
+    -   In its implementation for keyboard naviagtion, FAST uses arrow keys to navigate radio items.
+FAST has also set ARIA roles capable of providing accessibility in all states, no additional requirements needed as of now
 -   _Globalization: special RTL handling, swapping of icons/visuals, localization, etc._
     -   No additional requirements
 -   _Performance: does the FAST component meet Nimble's performance requirements?_